banddude/skatedice/PRIVACY.md

 ## Contact Us

-If you have any questions about this privacy policy, please contact us at:
+If you have any questions about this privacy policy, please contact us by creating an issue on Github at:
 - GitHub: https://github.com/banddude/skatedice
-- Email: support@skatedice.app

 ---

-This privacy policy was last updated on December 2024.
+This privacy policy was last updated on September 2025.